The California Textbook Review Scandal

 Hindu parents in California participated in the adoption process and conveyed that the proposed textbooks contain factually incorrect information about ancient India and Hinduism while repeating derogatory, colonial-era clichés and perpetuating Eurocentric and Biblical views.

-Rather than consider the viewpoints of Hindu parents and experts on ancient Indian History and Hinduism, the California Board of Education (CBE), sollicited the advice of hostile academics who carry political and ideological baggage against Hinduism and India and whose knowledge of ancient Indian history and Hinduism is both limited and prejudiced.
+Rather than consider the viewpoints of Hindu parents and experts on ancient Indian History and Hinduism, the California Board of Education (CBE), solicited the advice of hostile academics who carry political and ideological baggage against Hinduism and India and whose knowledge of ancient Indian history and Hinduism is both limited and prejudiced.

 Hinduism is not treated on par with other religions in these textbooks.
 Positive aspects of ancient India and Hinduism are ignored, while Euro-centric, colonial and Biblical views are given prominence in the textbooks.